ImageGlass/website/Content/privacy.md

 # Privacy information
-Our privacy information covers two distinct entities: the software that is installed onto your computer, and this website.
-Please be noted that this privacy information may be updated without notice.
+This Privacy Policy applies to two entities: the ImageGlass software and this website.
+Please note that this policy may be updated without prior notice.

-*Last update: Jan 22th, 2022*
+*Last update: July 27th, 2024*

 ## Software
-There are currently two (2) releases of ImageGlass: "Microsoft Store" and "Classic".
-The Microsoft Store release is available on Microsoft Store while the Classic release is downloadable from this website.
+There are two versions of ImageGlass: the "Microsoft Store" version and the "Classic" version.
+The Microsoft Store version is available on the Microsoft Store, while the Classic version can be downloaded from this website.

+### Data Collection and Transmission
+ImageGlass software does not collect or transmit any personal information.
+The only data transmission occurs during update checks, which involve downloading a small file from the website.
+This process is anonymous and can be disabled in the Settings dialog.

-Both releases of ImageGlass will anonymously append a query string when you open a link from the software to this website.
-This allows us to count how many installations there are for each version of ImageGlass, and how many install/update attempts were successful or not.
+Additionally, when you open a link from the software to this website, ImageGlass appends an anonymous query string to the URL.
+This helps us display website content tailored to your software version.

 ::: { .ps-3 }
+#### Classic version
+The Classic version of ImageGlass does not collect any information beyond what is mentioned above.

-### Microsoft Store release
+#### Microsoft Store version
-ImageGlass, as a software, does not, in any way, collect or transmit any personal information.
-In fact, no information (personal or not) is ever collected or transmitted except as described in the above paragraph for the purpose of checking for and installing updates.

-### Classic release
-ImageGlass, as a software, periodically checks for updates.
-This is done by downloading a small file from the website and is anonymous.
-You can disable this from the Settings dialog.
+The Microsoft Store version of ImageGlass does not collect any information directly.
+However, Microsoft may collect certain information anonymously as part of their store services.
 :::

 ## Website
+This website utilizes third-party services, including Carbon Ads and Google Analytics, for monetization and traffic analysis.
-This site is monetized with Carbon Ads.
-They may use cookies to collect information in the course of ads being served on this website.
-They may use information about your visits to this and other websites in order to provide advertisements about goods and services deemed to possibly be of interest to you.
+- Carbon Ads: Carbon Ads may use cookies to collect information during ad delivery.
+This information may include details about your visits to this and other websites, which helps provide advertisements that may be relevant to your interests.
+- Google Analytics: Google Analytics tracks and reports website traffic to help us understand how visitors interact with our site.
+This service may also use cookies to collect information about your use of the website, including your IP address and browsing behavior.

+These third-party services are governed by their own privacy policies, which you can review for more detailed information on their data practices.